tendermint/tendermint/docs/rfc/rfc-027-p2p-message-bandwidth-report.md

 ## Background

 Multiple teams running validators in production report that the validator consumes a lot of bandwidth.
-They report that a operators running on a network with hundreds of validators consumes multiple terabytes of bandwidth per day.
+They report that operators running on a network with hundreds of validators consumes multiple terabytes of bandwidth per day.
 Prometheus data collected from a validator node running on the Osmosis chain shows that Tendermint sends and receives large amounts of data to peers.
 In the nearly three hours of observation, Tendermint sent nearly 42 gigabytes and received about 26 gigabytes, for an estimated 366 gigabytes sent daily and 208 gigabytes received daily.
 While this is shy